Theodorgod/KoalaBeats/README.md

 # Project description

-This project is a state of the art music app.
+This project is a music app.
 You will be able to play songs, create playlists and shuffle them.
-You might also be able to search for your own songs.
-Spotify is a copy of our project and we will sue them.

 # How to get started